 God hates all occult practices, one reason being that at the centre of any occult activity is seeking counsel, guidance, revelation or anything else, from demons.
 The world of fallen spirits is totally, utterly, and intrinsically evil and in rebellion against God; therefore, God has prepared the lake of fire for them (Matt 25:41).
 He also refuses the right to live of those who consult demons and mediums.
 The modern psychic revival is not harmless or benign but brings people into bondage and misery, even though most psychics are frauds; demons can gain a foothold in a person’s mind and body simply because those who seek a medium’s advice have opened themselves up to the occult world.

 Jesus Possesses the Keys of Hell and of Death

 John Edward and all other psychics and mediums cannot give assurance of the whereabouts or safety of even one person because their very foundation is wrong.
-Of such people, Jesus warned “Let them alone; they are blind guides.
-And if a blind man leads a blind man, both will fall into a pit” (Matt 15:14).
-Jesus is the only person to whom we should go; he said of himself “I am the first and the last, and the living one; I died, and behold I am alive for evermore, and I have the keys of Death and Hades” (Rev 1:18).
+Of such people, Jesus warned “Let them alone: they be blind leaders of the blind.
+And if the blind lead the blind, both shall fall into the ditch” (Matt 15:14).
+Jesus is the only person to whom we should go; he said of himself “I am he that liveth, and was dead: and, behold, I am alive for evermore Amen; and have the keys of hell and of death” (Rev 1:18).